ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

 ---------------------------------------------------------
 .. versionadded:: 2.1

 You can nest two looping tasks using ``include_tasks``.
-However, by default Ansible sets the loop variable ``item`` for each loop.
+However, by default, Ansible sets the loop variable ``item`` for each loop.
 This means the inner, nested loop will overwrite the value of ``item`` from the outer loop.
 You can specify the name of the variable for each loop using ``loop_var`` with ``loop_control``.

 .. code-block:: yaml+jinja